SamYStudiO/MaterialPreference/README.md

 Download
 --------
-YET TO BE RELEASE (WORK IN PROGRESS)
+YET TO BE RELEASED (WORK IN PROGRESS)

 Snapshots are available from [Sonatype's snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/).